 Resilient potatoes to climate change

 This project is a consortium among institutions leading in research, development and innovation in Colombia, Ecuador and Bolivia, as well as the potato production sector in the Andean region.
-Its main goal is to reduce vulnerability to climate change with the incorporation of new families and advanced potato clones with early maturity and resilience to drought.
+Its main goal is to reduce vulnerability to climate change with the incorporation of new families and advanced potato clones with early maturity and resilient to drought.
 This will be carried out through the distribution of family and advanced clones, previously identified by CIP, the establishment of observation and multiplication plots, the identification of clones derived from families with high genetic merit from each testing country and the evaluation and selection of advanced clones for their adherence to the above traits.
 Participatory genetic improvement programs and inter-institutional capacities will be strengthened, focusing on improving communication among the different actors of the potato production chain, as well as the participating agencies.
 Additionally, a communication platform will be implemented among the members, for the identification of future cultivars with advantageous traits, using standardized approaches for clone evaluation and selection.
 This strategy will also enable the training of young researchers and other participants in new breeding strategies and data analysis and management.
 With the above, an increase of 1.5-3% in the yield and quality of the tuber of new potato clones is expected under conditions of drought stress in the agroecological areas of intervention compared to local cultivars, with direct benefits up to 5,000 farming families in Andean agroecosystems susceptible to drought, and to other users in the three countries.

 The technological solution